ndali25/test4/README.md

   - math
   - random
   - tqdm
-notes: "Monte Carlo simulations used; random seeds not fixed.
-Runtime < 30 minutes."

-# LaTeX / Manuscript
-language: latex
-files:
-  - On_the_Expansion_of_Risk_Pooling__MS__For_final_submission/1Revisedmain.tex
-  - On_the_Expansion_of_Risk_Pooling__MS__For_final_submission/2Revised_E_companion.tex
-purpose: "Document preparation only; does not produce scientific results."
-optional: true

-# Docker
-files:
-  - Dockerfile.LaTeX
-purpose: "Optional, LaTeX-only compilation.
-Not required for main execution."
-optional: true
+notes: "Runtime < 30 minutes on standard hardware."

 # Output
 main_outputs:
   - Figures 3-4 (manuscript)
   - Figures 2-11 (E-companion)
-notes: "Other figures/tables are either pre-generated or included in manuscript/E-companion LaTeX."
+other_outputs: "Other figures and tables are either pre-generated or included in manuscript/E-companion LaTeX."

 # Important Notes
-- "Do not execute LaTeX or Docker to reproduce results."
+- Python notebook must be executed **first**.
-- "Python notebook is the primary workflow."
+- LaTeX is optional and **must not be interpreted as primary execution**.
-- "Dockerfile.LaTeX exists only for optional compilation."
+- Docker is optional and only for LaTeX compilation.